nrt-library/nrt-library/pages/mydoc/mydoc_topics.md

 ## Topics

 Below you can find the topics in which we have organized the content.
-You can access by either the **Topics** dropdown menu at the top, or by clicking in the links below.
+You can access by either the **Topics** dropdown menu at the top, or by clicking in the links below:

 * [Introduction to Data Science][p1_sample1]
 * [Natural Languague Processing][nlp_landing_page]
+* Data Reduction
+* Inference
+* Misc
+* Tools
+* Model Fitting
+* Network Graphs
+* Neural Networks
+* Pattern Classification
+* Statistics
+* Reinforcement Learning
+* Time Series

 More to come!